bendorr/lucs_af/README.md

 Primary analysis script for LUCS designs.
 Performs structural analyses for LUCS designs' Rosetta models and predicted structures (from models like AlphaFold2/3, RoseTTAFold2, ESMFold, etc.).
 Compares LUCS designs' Rosetta models and predicted structures to reference structures (such as the starting structure used in generating the LUCS designs).

 **Analyses in degree_reshaped.py:**
-- Full backbone RMSD and reshaped region RMSD
 - Helix RMSD calculations, using multiple helix definitions and alignment methods
 - Helix displacement and angle between design models, predicted structures, and reference structures
-- TM-scores for global structural alignment
+- Reshaped region RMSD, full backbone RMSD, and TM-score
-- pLDDT and pAE confidence scores for all and subsets of residues
+- Reshaped residue confidence scores (e.g., pLDDT and pAE)
 - Secondary structure analysis with DSSP

 **Usage:**